sanderland/katrain/README.md

 | ![screenshot](img/screenshot_analyze.png)  | ![screenshot](img/screenshot_play.png)  |

 ## Quickstart
-* Right-click any button you don't understand for help.
+* You can right-click most button or checkbox labels to get a tooltip with help.
 * To analyze a game, load it using the button in the bottom right, or press `ctrl-L`
 * To play against AI, pick an AI from the drop down a color and either 'human' or 'teach' for yourself and start playing.
     * For different board sizes, use the button with the little goban in the bottom right for a new game.

 ## Installation

 ### Quick Installation for Windows users

 * See the releases tab for pre-built installers

 ### Installation from source for Windows users

 * Download the repository by clicking the green *Clone or download* on this page and *Download zip*.
 Extract the contents.
 * Make sure you have a python installation, I will assume Anaconda (Python 3.7), available [here](https://www.anaconda.com/distribution/#download-section).
 * Open 'Anaconda prompt' from the start menu and navigate to where you extracted the zip file using the `cd <folder>` command.